 9. The Extras

 If you’re someone who likes a little something extra in your coffee, consider using quality ingredients.
-Stirring in some high-quality chocolate or sprinkling some organic cinnamon on top can really improve your overall coffee experience.
-Consider steaming your milk, too!
+For example, stirring in some high-quality chocolate or sprinkling some organic cinnamon on top can really improve your overall coffee experience.
+Of course, consider steaming your milk, too!
 Or, if you want to be extra fancy you can try making your own at-home versions of your favorite Starbucks drinks!
 I’ve been making my own Copycat Salted Caramel Cold Foam Cold Brew at home and LOVING it!

 10. The Clean-Up

 When was the last time you cleaned your coffee machine?
 Coffee contains oil, which sticks around in your pot, and that leftover oil can make your next cup of coffee taste like it’s burnt.
 So cleaning your pot (or your French Press!) after every use will make sure that your coffee tastes as good as it can.